Red-Rapious/Genetic-Snake-AI/README.md

 The best snakes of the 50th generations directly move towards apple, and manage to get scores between 15 and 20 in the given 500 maximum moves.

+Overall, I have observed scores going up to 61 after around 120 generations.
+The main cause of death for high generations seem to be complex tail positions of which the snake cannot escape.

 ## Workspace description
 - The [`lib-neural-network`](libs/neural-network/src/lib.rs) library contains an implementation of a FFNN (Feed-Forward Neural Network).
 Conversely to my last two projects, I had performance in mind and used the [`nalgebra`](https://www.nalgebra.org) crate to optimise the computations of the Neural Network.
 - The [`lib-genetic-algorithm`](libs/genetic-algorithm/src/lib.rs) library implements a genetic algorithm, which selects, crossovers, and mutates individuals.